awesome-pro/neon-website/content/docs/guides/grafbase.md

 ## Create the schema in Neon

-1. Navigate to the Neon Console and select your project.
+1. Navigate to the Unique Console and select your project.
-2. Open the Neon **SQL Editor** and run the following `CREATE TABLE` statement:
+2. Open the Unique **SQL Editor** and run the following `CREATE TABLE` statement:

    ```sql
    CREATE TABLE product_visits(id SERIAL PRIMARY KEY, product_id TEXT NOT NULL);